C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 # 6. Reference
 The straigh-line HC was proposed in the paper <br />
 ``Chien, Chiang-Heng, Hongyi Fan, Ahmad Abdelfattah, Elias Tsigaridas, Stanimire Tomov, and Benjamin Kimia.
-"GPU-Based Homotopy Continuation for Minimal Problems in Computer Vision." arXiv preprint arXiv:2112.03444 (2021).`` <br />
+"GPU-Based Homotopy Continuation for Minimal Problems in Computer Vision."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 15765-15776.
+2022.`` <br />
-and the parameter HC was proposed in the paper submitted to ISSAC 2022 software presentation.
-The citation will be updated as the paper is finally accepted.
+and the parameter HC was proposed in the paper <br />
+``Chien, Chiang-Heng, Hongyi Fan, Ahmad Abdelfattah, Elias Tsigaridas, Stanimire Tomov, and Benjamin Kimia.
+"Parallel Path Tracking for Homotopy Continuation using GPU."
+In Proceedings of the International Symposium on Symbolic and Algebraic Computation.
+2022.``